- Rail Trail

 - Sydney Harbour and CBD around 60 km east

-The Lapstone Viaduct and Zig-Zag are in the Lower Blue Mountains suburb of Glenbrook.
+The Knapsack Viaduct and Zig-Zag are in the Lower Blue Mountains suburb of Lapstone.

 Knapsack Viaduct is signposted from the M4 Motorway/Great Western Highway at the Emu Plains exit.
-From the car park near the junction of the old highway and historic Mitchells Pass, a footpath follows the former railway and highway route to the viaduct.
-From here a path descends below the stone arches and then climbs to Elizabeth lookout, upper Zig Zag ‘roads’ and Lucasville station.
+From the car park at the junction of the old highway and historic Mitchells Pass, a concrete footpath rises gently and follows the former railway and highway route to and over the viaduct.
+From here, dirt paths (suitable for walking only) descend below the stone arches or climb to Elizabeth lookout, upper Zig-Zag ‘roads’ and Lucasville station.

-Alternatively, approach from the top, from the east end of Knapsack Street.
+Alternatively, the Zig-Zag and other sites can be approached from the top, from the east end of Knapsack Street.

 We acknowledge the Dharug people, the traditional custodians of the land and waterways on which the rail trail is built.